Amandaleeanne/DnDCombatHelper/README.md

    - Create a GUI to make things pretty and handle the character editing.

  # Current project phase:
- Current phase of the project is Planning.
+ Current phase of the project is Planning and reserch.